fabric8io-images/fish-pepper/README.md

 images.
 It also has default values for image names and other internally used parameters.

-A Sub-directory within the root directory is considered to be an **image family**.
+A sub-directory within the root directory is considered to be an **image family**.
 A image family shares the same templates and has a configuration file `images.yml` (or `.json`) which declares which parameters the image family has and the individual configuration